 A collection solution:

-1. We are the first organization in U.S. tennis history that has a sustainable and scalable collection solution for all played tennis balls in this country.
-As of August, the program has been rolled out in 25 states since it was launched nationally in the spring of 2017.
+1. We are the first organization in U.S. tennis history with a large scale scalable collection solution for all played tennis balls in this country.

 2. Our patented no cost QUICKSHIP bin/program is the simplest way for individuals and facilities around the nation to recycle tennis balls.
 Not only does the program provide pre-paid shipping but in addition provides a tax donation for every ball donated.